Youssef-khalouk/Database-App/README.md

 # Database-App
 Control Database App for SQL SERVER AND SQLITE, this app controls local database and server database using mysql and sqlite and tkinter frame work for GUI.

+# Requirements
+% install mysql and sqlite and tkfontawesome and mysql.connector and pywin32 and configparser, and pillow
+    py install mysql

 # Images
 ![Image](https://github.com/user-attachments/assets/437f0203-0274-46c4-8ea8-6a41303c4508)
 ![Image](https://github.com/user-attachments/assets/e71ca82b-e9c2-4562-8729-8fdc4287c8c5)